 For a long time, Rookie was seen as one of many Korean mercenaries that went to China chasing a bigger paycheck.
 However, his Worlds 2018 run turned this storyline on its head.
 Not only did Rookie make a solid claim to being the best League of Legends player in the world, but his individual skill was so overwhelming that he spent the entire tournament bullying world-class mid laners as if they were random Gold players from Solo Queue.

 His talents go far beyond the laning phase.
-Rookie is the pillar of Invictus Gaming, so whether it’s teamfighting, splitpushing, or playing around his teammates, he does everything in his power to set his team up for success.
+Rookie is the pillar of Invictus Gaming, so whether it’s team fighting, split pushing, or playing around his teammates, he does everything in his power to set his team up for success.
 Hell, even when IG suffered a crushing defeat at the Mid-Season Invitational, Rookie still played like a world-class mid laner.
 Rookie left Invictus Gaming at the end of 2021 after doing everything he could to carry the declining team, opting to join Victory 5 in hopes of turning their prospect around.
 This proved to the a complete game-changing investment for Victory 5, a previously failing team with poor results year-round.
 Since Rookie joined, he worked his magic immediately, his individual skill flaring up once again, carrying Victory to new heights it had never been before with a top 3 finish in both the 2022 LPL Spring season & playoffs.

 1. Faker (LCK – SKT T1)

 Faker will likely always be the GOAT of competitive League of Legends until another child prodigy emerges and can singlehandedly carry their team to victory year after year.
 To date, not a single pro player comes close to Faker in claiming the top spot.
 This man is a competitive juggernaut that seamlessly climbs to the highest point of League of Legends players rankings.
 His level of dominance is so unbelievable, it’s akin to a fable, yet somehow, someway it’s entirely real.